-2. Graded Events
+B.6.2 Graded Events

 Couples' self-assessment of their class(es) shall be kept confidential by the organizer.
-It shall not be published before, during, or after the competition, nor shall any indirect hints be provided (e.g. distribution of start numbers) that reflect stated preferences (see Section C., Rule 5., Point 5.).
+It shall not be published before, during, or after the competition, nor shall any indirect hints be provided (e.g. distribution of start numbers) that reflect stated preferences (see C.1.5, Point 5.).

-3. Other Collected Data
+B.6.3 Other Collected Data

-All data relating to the course and end results of a competition (i.e.: assigned numbers, achieved marks and placements, disqualifications) are considered to be accessible to the public (see Section B., Rule 3, Point 4., and, Section B., Rule 5, Points 1. & 4.).
+All data relating to the course and end results of a competition (i.e.: assigned numbers, achieved marks and placements, disqualifications) are considered to be accessible to the public.